psmitt/CoffeeScript-Guide/Guide.md

 ### Autocomplete

-Pressing TAB displays an available name in the current scope, starting with the already typed characters.
+Pressing TAB displays an available name in the current scope starting with the already typed characters.
 In case of zero or multiple options no completion happens: pressing TAB for a second time will then display all of the autocomplete options.

 Enter REPL, type `.` and press TAB twice to see the available commands for controlling the REPL session.
 Continue typing with `h` and press TAB once to have `.help` displayed.
 Press ENTER to see the result of `.help` command.